invenia/BayesianOptimization.jl/README.md

 Installation
 --------------
-BayesianOptimization.jl is currently available on [METADATA](https://github.com/JuliaLang/METADATA.jl), however, it can still be easily installed with
+BayesianOptimization.jl is not currently available on [METADATA](https://github.com/JuliaLang/METADATA.jl), however, it can still be easily installed with
 ```julia
 julia> Pkg.clone("https://github.com/invenia/BayesianOptimization.jl")
 ```